+Figure~\ref{fig:DPW-1} depicts the workflow of \emph{cstr-driven} algorithms (not including dashed arrows and modified constraints in the figure).
+It takes a dirty dataset with constraints and the \emph{constraints violation} detection results as inputs.
+It generally includes two phases to get the clean data: getting the possible correct candidates for \emph{constraint violation} cells and repairing the data based on cost minimization or reliability maximization.

+Specifically, data candidate generation of constraint violation cells is based on \emph{equivalent classes}, which shows that a set of attribute values should satisfy the same condition.
+For example, in Table~\ref{example1}, the $State$ value of $t_3$ and $t_4$ should be identical due to the same value of $City$ based on $F_2$.
+Thus, $(t_3.City, t_3.State)$ and $(t_4.City, t_4.State)$ form an equivalent class, indicating that their values \emph{should} be identical.
+All values in the equivalent classes could be the data repair candidates.

+In addition, the choice of candidates for repair is determined by candidates within minimal calculated costs like edit distance~\cite{Hao17novelcost} and cardinality~\cite{Chu13holistic,Ebaid13nadeef}, or maximal reliability metrics such as frequency~\cite{Giannakopoulou20relaxation} and overall data support degree~\cite{Rezig21horizon}.

-\textbf{Holistic}~\cite{Chu13holistic}. \textsf{Holistic} is a classical data repair algorithm that addresses DC violations, as stated in Table ~\ref{tab:Summary}. \textsf{Holistic} encodes all DC violation cells in a \emph{conflict hypergraph}.
-Then, \textsf{Holistic} generates diverse repair semantics based on equivalent classes, employing repair contexts (RC) considering interactions among conflicting values.
-However, due to the necessity of traversing data across all running processes, the time complexity escalates to $O(\mathcal{D}^2)$.
+\textbf{Holistic}~\cite{Chu13holistic}. \textsf{Holistic} is a classical repair algorithm addressing DC violations.
+When generating data candidates, it encodes all equivalent classes in a \emph{conflict hypergraph}, where nodes and hyperedges represent violation cells and associated constraints, respectively.
+By analyzing nodes' interactions, \textsf{Holistic} generates a variety of repair candidates.
+To determine candidates, it first calculates the applied costs of all candidates, and then heuristics are employed to achieve cost minimum and data consistency.
+Due to the necessity of comparing tuple pairs to find all equivalent classes, the time complexity of \textsf{Holistic} escalates to $O(|I|^2)$.
 This poses a significant challenge when dealing with large datasets.

 \textbf{BigDansing}~\cite{Khayyat15bigdansing}.
-To alleviate the high time cost of the previous algorithms like \textsf{Holistic} stated in Table ~\ref{tab:Summary}, \textsf{BigDansing} optimizes the detection and repair process through the rule specification abstraction featuring five operators (\emph{Scope, Block, Iterate, Detect, and GenFix}), automatically designing a logical data processing plan.
-Though the time complexity keeps the same, these techniques effectively reduce the actual time cost.
-Furthermore, \textsf{BigDansing} empowers users to focus on the logic of their rules, sparing them from the intricacies of specific implementation details.

-\textbf{Horizon}~\cite{Rezig21horizon}.
-From another view, \textsf{Horizon} reduces the time cost by leveraging the inherent order feature of FD.
-Initially, it establishes a cost model to retain frequent patterns and generates a directed \emph{FD pattern graph}, where edges connect the corresponding values from left to right-hand side attributes in FDs and nodes represent values.
-Then, the pattern graph is traversed in \emph{linear} time to identify patterns that are most strongly supported by the data to repair FD violation cells, which significantly reduce time cost compared with other methods, as shown in Table~\ref{tab:Summary}.
+To alleviate the high time cost of repair algorithms, \textsf{BigDansing} proposes two key acceleration strategies.
+The first one is removing data irrelevant to the given constraints from the repair process.
+The second one is grouping equivalent classes with the \emph{same keys} to narrow down the candidates' number.
+Thus, they accelerate the tuple comparison process and reduce the actual time cost of data repair.